Ashod/Now-Reading-Redux/README.md

 #### 6.7.0.0 ####
 * Wordpress 3.4 support.
-* The wp-config.php file may be either in its default folder or a folder above it.
+* Fixed: The wp-config.php file may be either in its default folder or a folder above it.
 See [Hardening WordPress](http://codex.wordpress.org/Hardening_WordPress#Securing_wp-config.php).
 (Thanks to Alex for this request.)
-* NRR shortcode added.
-Supports all rendering styles and filtering options.
-Example: [nrr style="numbered" viz="show_text" status="all" num="-1" order="asc" finished_year="2011"]
+* Fixed: Replaced file_get_contents() with url_get_contents() which is based on cURL/Snoopy and doesn't suffer PHP settings. file_get_contents() required enabling allow_url_fopen in php.ini which some servers disallowed.
+(Thanks to Tom Saunders, TechnoMom, unsicherheitsserver, inktails and others for reporting).
+* Improved the robustness of Amazon searches, debugging and error-reporting.
+Also, untitled books are now show with the title "Untitled" (previously they were skipped).
-* Removed hard-coding from shelf and using class nr_booktitle and nr_bookauthor for the title and author respectively.
+* Fixed: Removed hard-coding of styles from shelf and using CSS class nr_booktitle and nr_bookauthor for the title and author respectively.
 Also, new classes include nr_viewlibrary, nr_wishlist, nr_nobooks.
+Apply default CSS styles in NRR options page to get new default styles.
+* Fixed: Redesigned templates to use correct and up-to-date styles and better WordPress integration.
+* New options: Library Title and Wishlist Title options added.
+* New option: "Use Theme templatates" to control whether or not to load theme-specific templates or defaults.
+Themes can have 'now-reading' or 'now-reading-redux' folders added to the TEMPLATEPATH and by enabling this option the templates will be loaded from there.
+Suffusion makes use of this approach as it has heavily customized templates and the defaults don't render so well (although latest templates are much better in this regard.)
+For Suffusion you're advised to copy the templates from NRR's suffusion subfolder into Suffusion's now-reading subfolder and enable "Use Theme templates".
+Don't forget to repeat this every time you update Suffusion!
+* Added: NRR shortcode nrr_shelf added.
+Supports all rendering styles and filtering options supported in the Library page.
+See FAQ for doc and sample.
+* Improved book statistics and average reading rate calculation.
+Statistics may be calculated by books being read per-month as well as books finished per-month (no external option, just internal function implementation).
+* Improved nrr-generated page-titles shown in the browser caption-bar.

 #### 6.5.0.0 ####
 * Wordpress 3.3 support.